thomaslinux/GuessTheRandomNumberJavascript/README.md

 - [x] Cheats : add keys '-' or 'q' for dichotomic substraction and '+' or 's' for dichotomic addition

+## V4

+- [-] Modify css to accommodate the change

+- [-] Light theme switch : https://web.dev/articles/building/a-theme-switch-component OR https://nouvelle-techno.fr/articles/changez-de-theme-en-un-clic-tutoriel-html-css-js

+    - [x] Theme change from option menu - https://webkit.org/blog/13096/css-has-pseudo-class/#:~:text=X%E2%80%9D%2E-,Dark%20mode%20toggle%20with%20no%20JS (up version V4)

+## V5

+- [ ] script type="module" to protect the values from being accessed in the console

+## V6

+- [ ] Redo the script in TypeScript to make the code compatible with Internet Explorer or other browsers

 - [ ] make numpad keys work on snap mobile / chrome mobile / brave mobile

     - [ ] Handle caracter on input on chrome mobile by getting the last character of the input substring